Fitness Trackers May Help Detect Potentially Dangerous Irregular Heartbeats

-Atrial fibrillation, or AFib, is the most common type abnormal heart rhythm (arrhythmia).
+Atrial fibrillation (AFib) is the most common type of abnormal heart rhythm (arrhythmia).
 Normally, a specific group of cells in the right upper heart chamber gives the signal to start your heartbeat.
-These cells are in the sinoatrial (SA) node.
+These cells are referred to as the sinoatrial (SA) node.
 The signal quickly travels down the heart’s conducting system.
-It travels to the upper-left filling chamber of the heart (left atrium) and from there, it passes through another node of tissues call the AV node, to reach the left and right ventricle, the 2 lower pumping chambers of the heart.
+From the right atria, it travels to the upper-left filling chamber of the heart (left atrium) and from there, it passes through another node of tissues call the AV node, to reach the left and right ventricle, the two lower pumping chambers of the heart.
 As it travels, the signal triggers the chambers of the heart to contract.
 The atria contract with each heartbeat to move blood into the ventricles, and the ventricles contract to move blood out to the body.

 During AFib, the heart receives electrical signals that come from outside the SA node causing the atria to contract in a disorganized fashion.
 This causes the atria to quiver (fibrillate).
 The disorganized signals are then transmitted to the ventricles.
 It causes them to contract irregularly and sometimes quickly.
 The contraction of the atria and the ventricles is no longer coordinated.
 The amount of blood pumped out to the body will vary with each heartbeat.
 The ventricles may not be able to pump blood efficiently to the body.